 Teaching from a modern art perspective means being less concerned with the particulars of the painting and more with the “involuntary reactions” of the student and how the painting (i.e., lecture, text, article, panel, video, monograph) throws the student back onto Self.
 The job of the teacher is to provide opportunities for engagement with the unconscious and to act as a guide through the unconscious landscape.
 This doesn’t make teaching therapy, since there will always be content, data, and theories to grapple with.
 But it does recognize the intimacy and vulnerability that have always been part of learning and constitute the basis for transformation.

 Please do not misunderstand me.
 I do not want to produce graduates who are poorly equipped to deal with the realities of the working world.
 Of course they should know how to write well, conduct research, and think critically.
 But they should also be prepared for that moment in life when they stand at the precipice and contemplate jumping off because they have come face to face with their own foibles and imperfections.
 After all, those are the things that they will remember years later from college, not whether Manet was a Realist or Impressionist.

 Although that does make for great cocktail banter.

-Top picture, The Spiritual Pilgrim Discovering Another World, 19th century woodcut; bottom picture, Basel Broadsheet (1566); Note to Self: Spring has sprung–I saw my first rat on Arthur Avenue!
+Feature image The Spiritual Pilgrim Discovering Another World, 19th century woodcut; bottom image, Basel Broadsheet (1566); Note to Self: Spring has sprung–I saw my first rat on Arthur Avenue!